chinamike65/hugo-tuolesi/content/book2/book2en.md

 Amitabha Buddha is also an ordinary person who cultivated his heart and became a Buddha.

-Tsongkhapa, Avalokitesvara, Manjusri, and Vajra Hand are different.
+Tsongkhapa, Avalokitesvara, Manjusri, and Vajrapani are different.
 These four are the incarnations of all Buddhas and Tathagatas.

 Padmasambhava also predicted Tsongkhapa.